The New Peace Process: Bastar Dialogue 2: Shanti Padyatra

 After establishing that the Peace Process should be helmed by the Adivasi community, Adivasis from the Gond community of Telangana assumed the leadership role.
-One of the key decisions made at Bastar Dialogue 1 was undertaking an 11-day Shanti Padyatra (peace march) on October 2nd 2018, marking Mahatma Gandhi’s 150th birth anniversary.
+One of the key decisions made at Bastar Dialogue 1 was undertaking an 11-day Shanti Padyatra (peace march) on 2 October 2018, marking Mahatma Gandhi’s 150th birth anniversary.
 Over 150 Adivasis participated in the 190 km padyatra from Chatti to Jagdalpur.
-The march was concluded with a two-day conclave- Bastar Dialogue 2, organized in Jagdalpur on October 12th and 13th, 2018, to commemorate the end of the padyatra and discuss the way forward.
-160 people attended the conclave, including academicians, bureaucrats, individuals, community elders and leaders, scholars, human rights activists, journalists and the 130 padyatris from Chhattisgarh, Andhra Pradesh, Madhya Pradesh, Telangana and Maharashtra who had walked the entire stretch for 10 days.
+The march was concluded with a two-day conclave- Bastar Dialogue 2, organized in Jagdalpur on 12 and 13 October 2018, to commemorate the end of the padyatra and discuss the way forward.
+160 people attended the conclave, including academics, bureaucrats, individuals, community elders and leaders, scholars, human rights activists, journalists and the 130 padyatris from Chhattisgarh, Andhra Pradesh, Madhya Pradesh, Telangana and Maharashtra who had walked the entire stretch for 10 days.
 The participants walked the same route through which Naxalites had entered Dandakaranya from seven different openings in 1980, and appeal for peace from all sides.
-Shubhranshu Choudhary, one of the organisers stated,”As many as 12,000 people have died in the past 20 years due to exchange of fire between government forces and Maoists.
-Among 12000 people, 9300 were Adivasis, the original inhabitants of the land.”
+Shubhranshu Choudhary, one of the organisers stated,"As many as 12,000 people have died in the past 20 years due to exchange of fire between government forces and Maoists.
+Among 12000 people, 9300 were Adivasis, the original inhabitants of the land."
 The then spokesperson of Communist Party of India (Maoists) Dandakaranya Special Zonal Committee, had issued a statement wherein he appealed to boycott the new peace process and its aides such as Shubhranshu Choudhary, stating that the march was a move to stop Bastar tribals from fighting for their jal, jungle, zameen (water, forest, land).
 The participants commenced the march despite the boycott call.
 Along with initiating discussions for peaceful negotiations, Bastar Dialogue 2 also focused on Adivasi education, healthcare, and laws pertaining to their welfare.
-“This peace process is long drawn and would require time to achieve its ultimate aim of establishing peace and self-sustenance.
-Even if one life is saved through this peace process, it would be considered as a success”, Shubhranshu added.
+"This peace process is long drawn and would require time to achieve its ultimate aim of establishing peace and self-sustenance.
+Even if one life is saved through this peace process, it would be considered as a success", Shubhranshu added.